Bothnia Line: Times, distances and average speed

 The Bothnia Line was also the first line in Sweden equipped with the signalling system ERTMS (Level 2) and has been tested at 289 km/h on the southern part of the Bothnia Line.
-Currently, Swedish signalling and its ATP safety system (ATC - Automatic Train Control) is only validated up to 210 km/h.
+Currently, Swedish signalling and its ATP safety system (ATC) is only validated up to 210 km/h.

 Parts of the railway started to be used by freight trains on 16 October 2008, but with manual train protection control.

 No Alstom train was delivered for the traffic opening in August 2010, since the delivery time is at least two years.
 One train of the type Regina was rented from southern Sweden for the Umeå-Örnsköldsvik traffic, with a top speed of 200 km/h.
 Traffic to and from Sundsvall started autumn 2012.
 SJ ran the Stockholm-Narvik and Göteborg-Luleå night trains over Långsele-Mellansel-Örnsköldsvik-Umeå from August 2010, and from 2012 the shorter way Sundsvall-Kramfors-Umeå.